sethyuan/mtj/README.md

 ## API

-Extra features API that core.matrix does not have will go here.
+Extra features API that core.matrix does not have go in `cav.mtj` namespace.
+You can find the [API docs](http://sethyuan.github.io/mtj) here: http://sethyuan.github.io/mtj

 ## Implemented core.matrix protocols